How to join: Spring 2021

 - The ability to race in the Western Collegiate Cycling Conference as part of the Cal Cycling race team;

 Official Cal Cycling membership goes through Cal Sports Clubs.
 There’s a small amount of bureaucracy to get through:

-- Fill out this short information form.
+- Fill out a short information form (Spring 2021 TBA).
 This is for us so we know something about you!

 - Join Cal Sport Clubs (free)